 Learn how to create automated tests to check that your code is doing what you expect it to.

-Regular expression, introduction to R, NumPy, IPython, and more!
+Regular expressions, introduction to R, NumPy, IPython, and more!